TriplyDB/YALC/datasets/errors/README.md

 # Erroneous datasets

-This directory contains configuration files for datasets that cannot be uploaded because they contain errors.
+Unfortunately, many datasets cannot be included into the LOD Cloud because they do follow standards.
+Datasets that are currently not included because of errors are described in this directory.

 ## Erroneous `Content-Type` header